jackdomleo7/Cooltipz.css/README.md

 Have a play with Cooltipz.css in [CodePen](https://codepen.io/JackDomleo/pen/mderEeG).

 **Features**
-- Pure CSS
-- No JavaScript required
-- Accessible with `aria-label` attributes
 - Easy and simple
-- Tooltips appear on `hover` and `focus`
+- Pure CSS, no JavaScript
+- Accessible with aria-label attributes
 - Options to use classes or `data-` attributes
 - Disables animation if user's preference are set to reduced motion - [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion)
+- Uses [Autoprefixer](https://github.com/postcss/autoprefixer) when generating the distributed CSS
+- Import expanded CSS, minified CSS or the the raw Sass/SCSS

 ---